flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210222-passenger-david-delucia-on-a-united-airlines-flight-that-had-an-engine-failure-after/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "The plane started shaking violently, and we lost altitude and we started going down."
+    The plane started shaking violently, and we lost altitude and we started going down.

 ---
 The plane’s manufacturer Boeing *also* recommended the grounding of its 777 aircrafts.